Jayboy628/DataDrivenHealthcare/README.md

 #### 1. Airflow (Astro)

--**Overview** In This project I am Installing Apache Airflow using the Astronomer CLI (Astro CLI) on Docker in a Mac environment.
+- **Overview** In This project I am Installing Apache Airflow using the Astronomer CLI (Astro CLI) on Docker in a Mac environment.
 Before proceeding, ensure Docker Desktop is installed on your Mac.
 If it's not installed, download it from [Docker Hub](https://hub.docker.com/) and follow the installation instructions.

    - **Step 1: Install the Astro CLI**: The Astro CLI is a command-line tool that makes it easier to run Airflow on your machine.
 To install the Astro CLI, open your terminal and run the following command:
      ```sql